justinmahar/react-social-media-embed/README.md

 #### How do you get a X post URL?

 Open an X post in a browser window.
-Copy the link to the tweet from the address bar.
+Copy the link to the post from the address bar.

-The URL must contain the tweet ID, in the format `https://twitter.com/username/status/1234567890123456789`.
+The URL must contain the post ID, in the format `https://twitter.com/username/status/1234567890123456789`.
 Short links are not supported.

 Alternate option: Select `…` > `Embed Post`, and use the `a href` attribute value from the provided embed code.